Edil Baisalov: Deputy Prime Minister (2020-present)

 As Deputy Prime Minister in the Cabinet of Ministers from 2020, Edil Baisalov became one of the apologists and advocates of Sadyr Japarov's power.
-Emil Baisalov's biography seems to have split into two parts - before and after coming to power, and he himself earned the title "power's attorney".
+Baisalov's biography seems to have split into two parts - before and after coming to power, and he himself earned the title "power's attorney".
 Moreover, the media began to compare Baisalov's statements before and after coming to power.

 Despite assurances from deputies that the establishment of a presidential system could lead to Asian despotism, Edil Baisalov directly supported the establishment of a super presidential constitution in Kyrgyzstan, opposing his former colleagues in the non-governmental sector.
 In particular, during debates on Radio "Liberty", he openly spoke out against the parliamentary system of government:"We don't care about the opinion of all 90 deputies now.
 We will not chase after each deputy, we will work with 45 or 50 deputies.
 They will pass our laws.
 The rest [of the deputies], I will say, even if they object and stamp their feet, it will not bother us [Cabinet].
 You will not be able to distract us.
 We will not wait for your approval."Kyrgyzstan dropped 50 positions in the freedom of speech ranking between 2022 and 2023, the biggest drop in the history of its independence.